metablaster/WindowsFirewallRuleset/Templates/README.md

 # Templates directory

-Contains template scripts and modules for this project
+Contains template scripts and modules for this repository

-In addition in helping to type less, these templates also adopt project code and formatting style.
+In addition in helping to type less, these templates also adopt latest code and formatting style used by this repository.